 Mary Sue Rogers

-Mary Sue Rogers is a Non-Executive Director of Save the Children and chairs the HR Committee.
-In addition, to Save the Children, Mary Sue is a Non-Executive Director of Women on Boards Australia, Deputy Chair of East-West Seed in Thailand, and sits on the Advisory Board of AIIR Consulting in the USA.
-In addition to her board work, Mary Sue consults in business transformation, governance, organisation design, mergers, and acquisitions.
+In addition to Save the Children, Mary Sue is a Non-Executive Director of Women on Boards Australia, Deputy Chair of East-West Seed in Thailand, and is the Chair of the Advisory Board of AIIR Consulting in the USA.
+In addition to her board work, Mary Sue consults in business transformation, governance, organisation design, mergers and acquisitions.
 Mary Sue is a seasoned executive with more than 30 years of leadership positions, from CEO to Partner, in global professional services organisations, including IBM and PwC.
 Mary Sue is a certified International Director through INSEAD’s International Directors Program and is an active member of the Australian Institute of Company Directors.
-Mary Sue has participated in Save the Children’s HR Committee since 2016, and has been a strong advocate and supporter of Save the Children for over 30 years.
+Mary Sue has participated in Save the Children’s HR Committee since 2016 and has been a strong advocate and supporter of Save the Children for over 30 years.

 Michelle Nightingale